ateyssandier/apdex/README.md

 2. Create a dictionary of hosts keyed by host name (Object<string, Host>), bucketing the apps into their respective hosts -- O(n)

-3. Sort the app lists of each host -- O(n log n)
+3. Create a list of the top 25 apps per host -- O(n)

 We then have the 3 main algorithms:

-`getTopAppsByHost` is O(1) because the apps are already sorted
+`getTopAppsByHost` is O(1) because the top 25 apps are already sorted

 `removeAppFromHosts` is O(n) because we have to remove the item from the app list

-`addAppToHosts` is O(n) because we have to insert the item into the app list
+`addAppToHosts` is O(1) because we only have to check agaisnt the top 25 apps

-** If said requirement was removed, we could achieve O(n) time, by simply selecting the top 25 rated apps.

-  Accordingly, `addAppToHosts` and `removeAppFromHosts` could then be implremented in O(n), since each hosts sorted app list is of constant size (25).
+** SEE `master` branch for a version where the entire app list is kept sorted

 ## Folder Structure